pandas-dev/pandas/doc/source/user_guide/text.rst

     :meth:`~Series.str.get_dummies`,Split strings on the delimiter returning DataFrame of dummy variables :meth:`~Series.str.contains`,Return boolean array if each string contains pattern/regex :meth:`~Series.str.replace`,Replace occurrences of pattern/regex/string with some other string or the return value of a callable given the occurrence
-    :meth:`~Series.str.removeprefix`,Remove prefix from string, i.e. only remove if string starts with prefix.
+    :meth:`~Series.str.removeprefix`,Remove prefix from string i.e. only remove if string starts with prefix.
-    :meth:`~Series.str.removesuffix`,Remove suffix from string, i.e. only remove if string ends with suffix.
+    :meth:`~Series.str.removesuffix`,Remove suffix from string i.e. only remove if string ends with suffix.
     :meth:`~Series.str.repeat`,Duplicate values (``s.str.repeat(3)`` equivalent to ``x * 3``)
-    :meth:`~Series.str.pad`,Add whitespace to left, right, or both sides of strings :meth:`~Series.str.center`,Equivalent to ``str.center``
+    :meth:`~Series.str.pad`,Add whitespace to the sides of strings :meth:`~Series.str.center`,Equivalent to ``str.center``
     :meth:`~Series.str.ljust`,Equivalent to ``str.ljust``
     :meth:`~Series.str.rjust`,Equivalent to ``str.rjust``